Vinaycodes23/braille-autocorrect-/README.md

 OK

+ Thinkerbell Labs Submission

+This project was developed as a submission for Thinkerbell Labs’ coding challenge.

+Features Implemented:

+        Braille-to-English conversion using QWERTY keys.

+        Autocorrect with Levenshtein distance.

+        Support for contractions (e.g., W,O → "the").

+        Learning mechanism to prioritize frequent suggestions.

  License
 This project is licensed under the MIT License.
 See the LICENSE file for more information (if a repository is created).

     © 2025 Vinay S.